mokus0/hoc/README.md

 About HOC
 =========

+(Note that this README is out of date.
+The project is currently under heavy development and the documentation will not be updated until the new design is finalized)

 HOC is a Haskell to Objective-C binding.
 In a nutshell, it enables you to use Objective-C objects and frameworks from Haskell, and also enables you to write Objective-C objects in Haskell.